diana-hep/hepquery/README.md

       from start to finish: 0.734 sec
 ```

-For a fast SSD disk (top speed of 370 MB/s), you can expect single-threaded rates like
+Single-threaded rates like these:

 |   | cold files on disk  | files paged to RAM by OS |
 |:-:|:-------------------:|:------------------------:|
 | first read (from ROOT)  |  45 MB/s |  320 MB/s |
 | subsequent (from cache) | 185 MB/s | 1100 MB/s |

+are not unusual in High Performance Computing (HPC) and database analyses of flat tables.
+But note that we are working with non-flat data: every event has a different number of muons, and we're iterating over these objects in Python code.
+(To see and control what the OS has paged into RAM, use [vmtouch](https://hoytech.com/vmtouch/).)
+For comparison, `TTree::Draw` fills the same histogram at a rate of 3 MB/s.

+The `BEFORE`/`AFTER` debugging messages provide a hint of what's going on here: the object-oriented iterators are being translated into pure array manipulations before compilation.
+These arrays are contiguous for each attribute (pt, eta, phi, etc.), so the compiler can highly optimize this code (see [PLUR](https://github.com/diana-hep/plur) for details).

 If you turned on the cache, you'll find Numpy arrays in `/mnt/cache`.
-These are uncompressed and faster to load than ROOT branches, though the new BulkAPI feature is itself an order of magnitude faster than `TTree::Draw` (from files paged to RAM by OS).
+These are uncompressed and faster to load than ROOT branches, even with the BulkAPI feature.

-The data representation has been designed for fast sequential access, but you can also work with data interactively for testing.
+Although this data representation was designed for fast sequential access, you can also work with data interactively for testing.
 It's slower, but quick enough for human feedback.
 (Like the sequential case, data are only pulled from files on demand.)

 ```python
 >>> first = dataset[0]